HarmonizedMRI/SequenceExamples-GE/pge2/README.md

 * duration of any of the blocks within a segment, unless it is a pure delay block

 Other things to note:
-* When creating a segment, the interpreter inserts a 116us dead time (gap) at the end of each segment.
+* The interpreter inserts a 116us dead time (gap) at the end of each segment instance.
 Please account for this when creating your .seq file.
-(Actually, this gap is adjustable on the scanner -- it is equal to 16us plus ssi time.)
+(Actually, this gap is adjustable on the scanner -- it is equal to 16us plus the ssi time.)
-* Each segment takes up waveform memory in hardware, so it is generally good practice to divide your sequence into as few segments as possible, each being as short as possible.
+* Each **virtual** segment takes up waveform memory in hardware, so it is generally good practice to divide your sequence into as few virtual segments as possible, each being as short as possible.

 ### Set system hardware parameters